piotrklibert/edictcli/README.md

 Unix-like system.
 It may be harder to setup on Windows (pre-Windows 10), but I'm not familiar with Windows development and can't help you, sorry.

-Then you need to install dependencies with `chiken-install`:
+Then you need to install dependencies with `chicken-install`:

     for pkg in http-client html-parser sxpath args clojurian utf8; do chicken-install $pkg